blakeohare/crayon/Compiler/InterpreterSource/PrimitiveMethods/_README.txt

 	One example where this is used is list.sort(userfunction) where the userfunction needs to be invoked in the interpreter, not synchronously in one command. int functionId -> see above

+output must be set to null if a function ID fallback is set.